pratikgajjar/go-backend.how/content/about.md

 After that, I focus on the assigned tasks and work on solving the problems at hand.
 I believe in continuous learning, so I make it a point to discover something new each day.
 If there are any useful links or resources, I take the time to explore them further and expand my knowledge.
 Overall, my day is filled with collaborating, problem-solving, and personal growth through [learning](https://www.notion.so/b5b4b75a130f4e9db5fcabed50f7750f?v=40bbd11a1be244549563924afd17634e).

-PS: We have a very cool slack bot which sends thank you message to a public channel when you do @username ++, Reflect once a week and give ++ (thank you).
+PS: We have a very cool Slack bot that sends thank-you messages to a public channel when you do @username ++.
+I reflect once a week and give ++ (thank you).

 ## Leisure Day

 On my non-work day, I like to indulge in various activities:

-1. [Reading Blogs](url_to_blog_category): I mostly focus on technology-related blogs to stay updated with the latest trends and developments.
+1. [Learning](https://l.prga.in/reading): I mostly focus on technology-related blogs to stay updated with the latest trends and developments.

-2. [Financial Interests](url_to_financial_website): I spend time investing in and tracking stocks and mutual funds portfolios to ensure my financial well-being.
+2. [Financial]: I spend time investing in and tracking stocks and mutual funds portfolios to ensure my financial well-being.

-3. [Sports Enthusiast](url_to_sports_videos): I enjoy both watching and playing football, table tennis, and badminton, which keeps me active and entertained.
+3. [Sports]: I enjoy both watching and playing football, table tennis, and badminton, which keeps me active and entertained.

-4. [Entertainment Galore](url_to_netflix_anime): I love binge-watching shows on Netflix and exploring different anime series to unwind and relax.
+4. [Entertainment]: I love binge-watching shows on Netflix and exploring different anime series to unwind and relax.

 Overall, my leisure day is a perfect blend of staying informed, being financially savvy, staying active through sports, and enjoying quality entertainment.